[ Open All

 Congressional action to eliminate the deductibility of state and local taxes is projected to cost New York taxpayers $14 billion at a time when programs, particularly health care, are suffering devastating cuts.
 New Yorkers send $48 billion more to Washington than we receive from the federal government in services.

 + PROTECT UPSTATE’S NATURAL RESOURCES and family farms.

 Pat has worked with homeowners, businesses and local governments since 2003 to harden their resilience against disastrous weather events by helping them install renewable energy and improve energy efficiency.
-She supports the New York State Community Risk and Resiliency Act, which helps communities assess their flood risks.
-The economics of energy savings technologies are undeniable and we need to support their continued adoption.
+She supports the Climate and Community Protection Act, which will put real teeth into the state’s goals for greenhouse gas emission reductions.
 Jobs in the energy sector are on the upswing, and Pat believes our schools should expose students to these careers starting at an early age.
-We must continue training mid-career workers for these newer career paths, she believes.
-Environmental justice protections for vulnerable communities dealing with the toxic effects of pollution need to be enhanced.
+We must continue training mid-career workers for these newer career paths.
+Environmental justice protections for vulnerable communities dealing with the toxic effects of pollution need to be strengthened.
 Our drinking water supplies must be safeguarded; a Hoosick Falls/Newburgh-type crisis must never happen again and Pat will fight to make sure of it.